rhel-labs/learn-katacoda/sql-server-ubi/step1.md

 > **NOTE:** In this scenario we assume that you understand the fundamentals about UBI and RHEL container tools.
 If you are not familiar with RHEL container tools (such as *podman*), you should consider reviewing the [Podman lab](https://lab.redhat.com/podman-deploy)

-There are 3 terminal tabs that will be used in this lab - a terminal on the container host (indicated by *Terminal*), a terminal where we will run the SQL Server container (indicated by *Terminal SQL Server*), and a terminal where we will run the SQL Server client tools (indicated by *Terminal SQL Client*)
+There are 3 terminal tabs that will be used in this lab - a terminal on the container host (indicated by *Terminal*), a terminal where we will run the SQL Server container (indicated by *Terminal SQL Server*), and a terminal where we will run the SQL Server client tools (indicated by *Terminal SQL Client*).

+In this lab, we will be spinning up 2 instances of SQL Server in a container.

+On the host system, create a directory to persist the SQL Server database, log and secrets for database instance 1 (or *DB1* in short)

+`mkdir -p /var/mssql/dataDB1; mkdir -p /var/mssql/logDB1; mkdir -p /var/mssql/secretsDB1`{{execute T1}}

-On the host system, create a directory to persist the SQL Server database, log and secrets
+On the host system, create a directory to persist the SQL Server database, log and secrets for database instance 2 (or *DB2* in short)

-`mkdir -p /var/mssql/data; mkdir -p /var/mssql/log; mkdir -p /var/mssql/secrets`{{execute T1}}
+`mkdir -p /var/mssql/dataDB2; mkdir -p /var/mssql/logDB2; mkdir -p /var/mssql/secretsDB2`{{execute T1}}

 On the host system, create another directory to store the script to be used for SQL Server Pubs database